When You Should Hire a Skilled Homicide Attorney in Los Angeles

 • White-collar crimes

-Often, when you are charged for a serious crime, you’ll face more than one charge.
-If you face homicide charges in Santa Monica, California, you should immediately hire a Los Angeles homicide attorney to prepare your criminal case and provide legal representation.
+Often, you’ll face more than one charge when you are charged with a serious crime.
+If you face homicide charges in Santa Monica, California, you should immediately hire a Los Angeles criminal defense law firm to prepare your case and provide legal representation.

 Degrees of Felony Los Angeles Homicide Cases

-In California, there are varying degrees in the charge of homicide.
+In California, there are varying degrees of the charge of homicide.
 California Penal Code section 187 defines “murder” as the unlawful and unjustified killing of a human being or an unborn child with malice aforethought.
-Several types of murder vary from involuntary manslaughter to capital murder charge.
+Several types of murder vary from involuntary manslaughter to capital murder charges.

-• First-degree murder is defined as the unjustified, unlawful, and premeditated malicious killing of another human being.
+• First-degree murder is the unjustified, unlawful, and premeditated malicious killing of another person.

-• Second-degree murder is designated as a homicide that was not deliberate and occurred without being deliberate.
+• Second-degree murder is a homicide that was not deliberate and occurred without being intentional.

 • Involuntary manslaughter (also known as third-degree murder) is a criminally negligent act that results in death.

-• Voluntary manslaughter (also known as third-degree murder) occurs when the unlawful killing happened without malice or premeditation, such as in the case of an accident or the passionate heat of the moment.
+• Voluntary manslaughter (also known as third-degree murder) occurs when the unlawful killing happens without malice or premeditation, such as in the case of an accident or the passionate heat of the moment.

 • Vehicular manslaughter occurs when someone is unlawfully killed by another person driving a vehicle recklessly or under the influence of a controlled substance.

-Defenses to a homicide charge range from self-defense and accidental death to insanity or illegal search and seizure.
-A Los Angeles domestic violence attorney may also be able to argue that the death was due to special circumstances, such as systemic abuse at the hands of the abuser.
+Defenses for a homicide charge range from self-defense and accidental death to insanity or illegal search and seizure.
+A Los Angeles domestic violence attorney may also be able to argue that the death was due to exceptional circumstances, such as systemic abuse at the hands of the abuser.

 The right defense attorneys may reduce your charges and obtain optimal case results like a dismissal.